 Cemeteries are often on travelers’ must-see lists (and no, we aren’t being sarcastic — people really have a thing for visiting burial grounds).
-The prestigious Père LaChaise cemetery in Paris is always filled with curious tourists wanting to have a look the tombstones of Van Morrison, Oscar Wilde, or Edith Piaf, and the city’s catacombs counted 512,000 visitors in 2016.
+The prestigious Père LaChaise cemetery in Paris is always filled with curious tourists wanting to have a look the tombstones of Van Morrison, Oscar Wilde, or Edith Piaf, and the city’s catacombs count hundreds of thousands of visitors every year.
 The Jewish cemetery in Prague is one of the most-recommended spots to check out in the city, and the Normandy American Cemetery’s massive fields of small, white crosses attract about one million visitors each year.
 But, even though these world-famous cemeteries are extremely popular with visitors, they inspire little more than tragedies, loss, and sadness.

 The graveyard of the town of Săpânța in Romania is not your typical dreary cemetery.
 It’s not filled with cookie-cutter, grey tombstones.
 It’s not decorated with plastic bouquets in pewter vases, large granite crosses, and sculptures of crying angels.
 Instead, it’s a seemingly cheerful place where every single tombstone is vivid and fun, hence the cemetery’s moniker: Cimitriul Vesel, the Merry Cemetery.

 Stan Ioan Patras, a local woodcarver, started creating grave markers for the Săpânța cemetery in 1935 until his death in 1977.
 Each grave marker is made of wood, stands vertically on the grave, and is topped with a pointed, tin-covered, carved roof that protects the piece from the rain.
 All the graves markers are painted a special blue (“Săpânța blue”) and are heavily decorated with colorful flowers, as well as both geometrical and organic motifs, making the cemetery look incredibly bright and joyful.